sebsciarra/HugoWebsite/content/about/index.Rmd

   </div>
 </div>

-I'm Sebastian Sciarra and I am currently a PhD candidate in the Industrial-Organizational Psychology program at the University of Guelph.
+I'm Sebastian Sciarra and I recently obtained my PhD in Industrial-Organizational Psychology at the University of Guelph.
 I am largely interested in statistics, coding, and machine learning, and have used my time as a graduate student learning a variety of topics in these areas while completing my dissertation.

 ## Organization of Blog